Laser Paint Removal

 High-Power Laser Cleaning Systems

-Laserax manufactures high-power fiber laser systems specifically designed to remove coatings from metal surfaces, most commonly steel, aluminum, and copper.
+Laserax manufactures high-power fiber laser systems specifically designed to remove coatings from metal surfaces.

 Industries that Benefit from Laser Paint Removal